Paprikar/default-discord-bot-python/README.md

 - bot_channel_id `Type: number`

-    The discord text channel ID in which the bot reacts to commands.
+    The discord text channel id in which the bot reacts to commands.

 - db `Type: object` `Optional`